Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 La Vista Fujikawaguchiko – $$$

-For luxury travlers, La Vista Fujikawaguchiko is easily our pick.
-I mean having a view of Mt Fuji from your own private balcony hot tub sounds pretty VIP to me!
+For luxury travelers, La Vista Fujikawaguchiko is easily our pick.
+I mean, having a view of Mt Fuji from your own private balcony hot tub sounds pretty VIP to me!
 If that’s not enough, there are public and private onsens to relax in.
 You can choose to make this more of an all-inclusive stay and include both a yummy breakfast and dinner in the room rate.

-Rooms here start around $350 USD and a bit more if you decide to include meals.
+Rooms here start around ¥52,500 ($350 USD) and a bit more if you decide to include meals.
 Definitely opt for the rooms with the Mt Fuji view!
 Check availability and book online here.

 Fujikawaguchiko Cresendo – $$ (Where we stayed!)

 We stayed at Fujikawaguchiko Cresendo and highly recommend it.
-It’s on the north side of the lake, which has the better views and we could even see Mt Fuji right from our room!
-There’s private onsens, a hot tub, and a sauna and the owner is so nice and played live music for us in the evenings.
+It’s on the north side of the lake, which has the better views, and we could even see Mt Fuji right from our room!
+There are private onsens, a hot tub, and a sauna, and the owner is so nice and often plays live music in the evenings.

 Orange Cabin Inn – $